Beena-Kurian/AgroExpert/README.md

 This dataset includes:
 * 54,305 images of diseased and healthy plant leaves across 14 crop species.
 * Coverage of 17 basic diseases, including bacterial, viral, and mold-based diseases.

+(Note : Check folder `models` where you can see already trained models.
+System is initialised with `models-->model_version1.h5` , trained using 35 classes from the plant village dataset. `models-->model_final.h5` is trained using whole dataset)

 ## Requirements
 This project requires the following libraries: